aws-samples/aws-deeplens-worker-safety-project/README.md

-# Worker Safety with AWS DeepLens and Amazon Rekognition
+# Worker safety with AWS DeepLens and Amazon Rekognition

-Build worker safety app using AWS DeepLens and Amazon Rekognition.
+Use AWS DeepLens and Amazon Rekognition to build an application that helps identify if a person at a construction site is wearing the right safety gear, in this case, a hard hat.

 ## Learning Objectives of This lab
-In this lab your will the following:
+In this lab you will learn the following:
 - Create and deploy object detection project to DeepLens.
-- Modify the DeepLens object detection inference lambda function to detect persons and upload frame to S3.
+- Modify the AWS DeepLens object detection inference lambda function to detect persons and upload frame to S3.
-- Create lambda function to identify persons who are not wearing safety hats.
+- Create a Lambda function to identify persons who are not wearing safety hats.
-- Analyze results using IoT and CloudWatch and Web Dashboard.
+- Analyze results using AWS IoT , Amazon CloudWatch and a web dashboard.

 ## Architecture

 ![](arch.png)

-Follow modules below and online course to learn how to build the app in 30 minutes.
+Follow the modules below or refer to the online course to learn how to build the application in 30 minutes.

 ## Online Course